Meryl Friedman, Suzanne Plunkett, Kathee Sills, Sandy Snyder, Steve Totland

 Elise has worked with Lifeline for many years and has been a member of the ensemble since 2005.
-She directed Lifeline's MainStage productions of A Tale of Two Cities, The Woman in White, Pride and Prejudice, Wuthering Heights, and Mariette in Ecstasy (Non-Equity Jeff Nomination: Direction-Play), and KidSeries productions of Arnie the Doughnut and The Emperorís Groovy New Clothes.
-She has appeared in the Lifeline MainStage productions of Neverwhere, Talking It Over, Queen Lucia, The Sirens of Titan, Strong Poison, and The Silver Chair, as well as the KidSeries productions of Hen Lake, Mrs. Piggle Wiggle, and My Father's Dragon.
-Other Lifeline credits include her adaptations of Half Magic and The Velveteen Rabbit, and dialect coaching for numerous productions, including The Mark of Zorro, The Piano Tuner, The Killer Angels, and Busman's Honeymoon (Non-Equity Jeff Nomination: Artistic Specialization).
-Other area acting credits include King Lear (Goodman Theatre, directed by Robert Falls), Tartuffe and The Importance of Being Ernest (City Lit), Nine (Circle Theatre), Cabaret and A Christmas Carol (Metropolis), A Midsummer Night's Dream (First Folio Shakespeare), and On the Shore of the Wide World (Griffin Theatre, Non-Equity Jeff Nomination: Supporting Actress).
+She directed Lifeline’s MainStage productions of Northanger Abbey (Non-Equity Jeff Nomination: Director-Musical), One Came Home, A Tale of Two Cities, The Woman in White, Pride and Prejudice, Wuthering Heights, and Mariette in Ecstasy (Non-Equity Jeff Nomination: Director-Play), and KidSeries productions of Arnie the Doughnut and The Emperor’s Groovy New Clothes.
+She has appeared in the Lifeline MainStage productions of Miss Buncle’s Book, Neverwhere, Talking It Over, Queen Lucia, The Sirens of Titan, Strong Poison, and The Silver Chair, as well as the KidSeries productions of Hen Lake, Mrs. Piggle Wiggle, and My Father’s Dragon.
+Other Lifeline credits include her adaptations of Half Magic and The Velveteen Rabbit, and dialect coaching for numerous productions, including The Mark of Zorro, The Piano Tuner, The Killer Angels, and Busman’s Honeymoon (Non-Equity Jeff Nomination: Artistic Specialization).
+Other area acting credits include King Lear (Goodman Theatre, directed by Robert Falls), Tartuffe and The Importance of Being Ernest (City Lit), Nine (Circle Theatre), Cabaret and A Christmas Carol (Metropolis), A Midsummer Night’s Dream (First Folio Shakespeare), and On the Shore of the Wide World (Griffin Theatre, Non-Equity Jeff Nomination: Supporting Actress).
 Elise is a graduate of The Webster Conservatory of Theatre Arts with a BFA in Musical Theatre and received her MA with Distinction in Actor Training at The Royal Central School of Speech and Drama, London.
 She is also a member of the adjunct faculty of The Chicago College of Performing Arts at Roosevelt University.

 Katie McLean Hainsworth

-Dorothy has been the Artistic Director of Lifeline Theatre since 1999 and an ensemble member since 1992.
-She has directed over twenty productions at Lifeline, receiving a Non-Equity Jeff Award (Direction) for Around the World in 80 Days in 2003; and Non-Equity Jeff Nominations (Direction) for Pistols for Two, Jane Eyre (for which she also received an After Dark Award), Strong Poison, and Gaudy Night.
-Outside of Lifeline, she directed Little Brother, Stardust, and No More Dead Dogs for Griffin Theatre.
-Previously, she received an Equity Jeff Nomination for her direction of Eleemosynary at Interplay Theatre Company.
-Dorothy is also involved in the Chicago storytelling scene: she has been writing and performing with the storytelling collective Sweat Girls for over 20 years, directs occasionally for 2nd Story and at Lifeline leads The Lifeline Storytelling Project and co-curates The Fillet of Solo Festival.
+Dorothy has directed over twenty productions at Lifeline, where she is an ensemble member (since 1992) and the Artistic Director (since 1999).
+She received a Non-Equity Jeff Award (Direction) for Around the World in 80 Days; and Non-Equity Jeff Nominations (Direction) for Pistols for Two, Jane Eyre (for which she also received an After Dark Award), Strong Poison, and Gaudy Night.
+Outside of Lifeline, she most recently directed In To America for Griffin Theatre.
+Dorothy has also been writing and performing with the storytelling collective Sweat Girls for over 20 years, directs occasionally for 2nd Story and at Lifeline leads The Lifeline Storytelling Project and co-curates The Fillet of Solo Festival.